annatramarin/book-recommender/README.md

 ## Dataset

-[booksouls/goodreads-book-descriptions](https://huggingface.co/datasets/booksouls/goodreads-book-descriptions) via HuggingFace — contains book titles and descriptions sourced from Goodreads.
+The dataset used is [booksouls/goodreads-book-descriptions](https://huggingface.co/datasets/booksouls/goodreads-book-descriptions) via HuggingFace, which contains book titles and descriptions sourced from Goodreads.

 ## Notes